django-treebeard/django-treebeard/docs/source/mp_tree.rst

         numval = models.IntegerField()
         strval = models.CharField(max_length=255)

-  Read the API reference of :class:`treebeard.Node` for info on methods available in this class, or read the following section for methods with particular arguments or exceptions.
+  Read the API reference of :class:`treebeard.models.Node` for info on methods available in this class, or read the following section for methods with particular arguments or exceptions.